joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/finish.md

 # Finish

-Thanks for learning to make a pull request!
-If everybody involved in a group could do this simple task the world would be a better place.
+Thanks for learning how to make a pull request!
+If everybody involved in a group could do this simple task the world would be a more collaborative place.

 If you think this tutorial could be improved I ask that you use your newfound skills and fork this